Chili’s Gluten-Free Menu (2026 Guide) – Gluten-Friendly Options & Cross-Contact Notes

 Understanding Gluten Free at Chili's Restaurant.

 The Chili’s gluten free menu is designed to help diners identify foods that may not contain gluten ingredients.
 Gluten is a protein found in wheat, barley, and rye, and it appears in many restaurant foods such as burger buns, tortillas, breaded chicken, and fried appetizers.
 Because many Chili’s dishes contain sauces, marinades, or breaded ingredients, diners with gluten sensitivities often review the Chili’s gluten free options before ordering.
-This helps them understand which foods may be safer and which dishes may require modifications.
+This can help diners identify items that may not contain obvious gluten ingredients and dishes that may require modifications or additional verification.
 While Chili’s does not operate a completely gluten-free kitchen, the Chili’s gluten free menu highlights dishes that may be prepared without gluten ingredients when ordered carefully.
 Guests who have multiple food sensitivities may also want to review the Chili’s Allergen Menu, which explains ingredients that may trigger allergies.
 First, a really important distinction: Chili’s restaurant gluten free menu options are not prepared in a certified gluten free kitchen.
 This matters.
-Cross-contamination is a real possibility in any mainstream restaurant environment — shared fryers, shared prep surfaces, and shared utensils all create risk.
+Cross-contamination is a real possibility in any mainstream restaurant environment; shared fryers, shared prep surfaces, and shared utensils all create risk.
 For a deeper look at what cross-contamination really means for celiac diners, Beyond Celiac has clear, medically reviewed guidance worth reading before your next restaurant visit.
+If you have celiac disease, that’s a serious consideration.
+Individual sensitivity and dietary requirements vary.
+Guests avoiding gluten should review current allergen information and discuss their needs with restaurant staff, particularly because shared preparation areas may allow cross-contact.

-• Inform the server upfront about their dietary need
+- Inform the server upfront about their dietary need

-• Ask specifically about preparation methods
+- Ask specifically about preparation methods

-• Avoid anything fried (shared fryers are a major cross-contamination source)
+- Avoid anything fried (shared fryers are a major cross-contamination source)

-• Stick to dishes that are naturally free of wheat, barley, and rye
+- Stick to dishes that are naturally free of wheat, barley, and rye

 With that foundation in place, let’s get into the actual food.